martinbean/martinbean.dev/_posts/2019-11-07-using-value-objects-in-projects.md

 I’m currently re-building a video on demand platform I operate, [Your Fight Site VOD][1].
 During the build, I’ve found myself using more and more _value objects_.

 If you’re unfamiliar with value objects, they’re simply objects that represent simple things, but not _specific_ things.
 An object representing a specific thing would be an entity.
-These two terms are usually found when discussing _Domain-driven design_ (or “DDD”).
+These two terms are usually found when discussing _Domain-driven design_ or “DDD”).

 An example highlighting the difference between a value object and an entity can be found in money.
-For example, if I had £10 and you had £10, then those two _values_ would be equal.
-However, individual bank notes are numbered; we can’t have the same note, so individual notes would be represented as _entities_ (and probably use their serial numbers as their identifiers).
+For example, if I had £10 and you had £10, then those two monetary _values_ would be equal.
+However, individual bank notes are numbered; we can’t have the same bank note, so individual notes would be represented as _entities_ (and probably use their serial numbers as their identifiers).

 ## Value objects for single properties
 In my application, I’ve been unearthing values that can be elevated from simple, primitive values to a value object.
 One is a video’s duration.
 I store this as a simple integer (representing the number of seconds), but this presented the opportunity to create a `Duration` object.
 Now that number (i.e. 3,600) has **meaning**.
 The class looks like this:

 ```php
 class Duration